dafny-lang/dafny/docs/OnlineTutorial/guide.md

 ```

 We also note that in our algorithm, we can compute any Fibonacci
-number by keeping track of a pair of numbers, and summing them to get the next
+number by keeping track of a pair of numbers and summing them to get the next
 number.
 So we want a way of tracking the previous Fibonacci number, which we
 will call `a`.
 Another invariant will express that
 number's relation to the loop counter.
 The invariants are: